brightspot/react-examples/app-routing/README.md

 #### URL slug

-The last part of the URL address that acts as a unique identifier for a webpage.
+The last part of the URL that acts as a unique identifier for a webpage within a domain.

 ```javascript
 /// unique-url-slug is the URL slug